fatguru/writeups/infrastructure/VPS_VPN_BugBounty_Writeup_EN.md

-# The Ultimate Setup: Offensive Architecture with VPS and VPNs for Bug Bounty
+# Offensive Architecture with VPS and VPNs for Bug Bounty

-> **TL;DR:** If you've ever woken up unable to access Netflix, Infobae, or your scope because a WAF blacklisted your IP for raw-dogging ffuf without protection, this article is for you.
+> **TL;DR:** If you've ever woken up unable to access Netflix, Playstation, or your scope because a WAF blacklisted your IP for raw-dogging ffuf without protection, this article is for you.
 Here's the real blueprint of how top hunters from the Bug Bounty Argentina community build distributed, cheap, and lethal offensive infrastructure.

 ---